Emax crowns and Zirconia Lava Crowns Veneers and Bridges

 As of today, Zerconia veneers are not recommended, since the bond of zerconia to the tooth structure is not as predictable, compared to E max porcelain veneers.
 Zerconia is bright white, and many patient desire “Hollywood White Smile”.
 They can achieve that if the restorations are crowns.
 Most patients are way better off to get veneers vs crowns, since more precious tooth structure is salvaged.

-The E max veneers can get close to giving you very white smile, but not as white as zerconia, in which often times might look fake looking, and some individuals want that! but again zerconia veneers are not as predictable as to how long it will stay on your teeth.
+The E max veneers can get close to giving you very white smile, but not as white as zirconia, in which often times might look fake looking, and some individuals want that! but again zirconia veneers are not as predictable as to how long it will stay on your teeth.

-As of today, The use of zerconia porcelain is mostly on porcelain bridges, and zerconia crowns, E max bridges does not support a wide span of missing teeth, to fabricate a bridge under heavy biting forces.
+As of today, The use of zirconia porcelain is mostly on porcelain bridges, and zirconia crowns, E max bridges does not support a wide span of missing teeth, to fabricate a bridge under heavy biting forces.
 The cosmetic dentist must not leave the final decision of which material to be used, up to the lab technician or the ceramist.
-Zerconia vs Emax have their own pros and cons, and their limitations.
-The experienced cosmetic dentist must evaluate the underlying color, and the heavy biting forces, prior to prescribing Emax or zerconia porcelain.
-As far as the best cosmetic porcelain feldspathic porcelain is the gold standard, which gives the best look, and the most natural look, however feldspathic porcelain is not as strong as E Max ( lithium disilcate) porcelain, nor Zerconia or Lava.
+Zirconia vs Emax have their own pros and cons, and their limitations.
+The experienced cosmetic dentist must evaluate the underlying color, and the heavy biting forces, prior to prescribing Emax or zirconia porcelain.
+As far as the best cosmetic porcelain feldspathic porcelain is the gold standard, which gives the best look, and the most natural look, however feldspathic porcelain is not as strong as E Max ( lithium disilicate) porcelain, nor Zirconia or Lava.

 Emax crowns , Emax bridges or Emax inlay onlays